amr/backup-tools/README.txt

   4. Add a cronjob to run backup-tools/run-all.sh as frequent as you require.

   Now backup-tools has been installed and is ready to be used.
-The section "ADD A PROJECT" below describes how to add configure it to backup a given project.
+The section "ADD A PROJECT" below describes how to configure it to backup a given project.

 ADD A PROJECT